Nalbari district

-Nalbari district (Pron: nɔ:lˈbɑ:ri) is an administrative district in the state of Assam in India.
+Nalbari district (/nɔ:lˈbɑ:ri/) is an administrative district in the state of Assam in India.
 The district headquarters is located at Nalbari.
 The district derives its name from the combination of two words, "Nal" and "Bar."

 It is situated in the lower region of the Brahmaputra Valley and shares its borders with Baksa, Kamrup, Bajali, Barpeta, and Tamulpur districts.